Jackson Immuno Research Inc.

 Manufacturer’s guidelines should be followed for Primary antibody storage.
 Generally speaking, Primary antibodies should be aliquoted and frozen in single-use volumes, and working solutions should be made up fresh on the day of intended use to avoid multiple freeze-thaw cycles.

-Found Part 5 of our Western blotting guide useful?
-Get an update when part 6 is available here
+Found Part 5 of our Western blotting guide useful? sign-up for part 6 here

 References